SchubertP/sbmlxdf/docs/tutorial.rst

 .. note::

-   Orignal and newly created SBML files are not eaxtly identical. sbmlxdf inserts a XML-comment with sbmlxdf creation time, libsbml version used and the model creation time.
+   Original and newly created SBML files are not exactly identical. sbmlxdf inserts a XML-comment with sbmlxdf creation time, libsbml version used and the model creation time.
    Sequence of XML elements and XML attributes might change.